agm316/Food-Your-Way/README.md

 # FOOD YOUR WAY

 Description:
 A recipe database that makes looking up recipes by filters simple and easy for everyone.
 Enabling search by lifestyle, diet, or even ingredients (to either include or exclude specific ingredients).
+Utilizes MongoDB utilizing either MongoDB atlas or a local server running in a docker container.

 ROUGH USER FLOW:
 - able to request recipe search using specific filters and receive back list of matching recipes